runvnc/timequerylog/README.md

 (See also `tql-cli` command line tool.)

-JSONL (newline-separated JSON) (or MessagePack/Snappy) logging separated into a files per hour of day with simple query between start and end time with match function.
+JSONL (newline-separated JSON) (or JSONL compressed with Snappy) logging separated into a files per hour of day with simple query between start and end time with match function.

 The idea is to make it more efficient to query logs for a specific time period or type of data/event by breaking up the files in a consistent way.
-Using MessagePack and/or Snappy can significantly reduce the disk usage.
+Using Snappy can significantly reduce the disk usage.

 You may want to use sub-types to break out data to improve efficiency when the sub-type data doesn't always need to be queried immediately.